By Craig Neil

 Address: 7 Charlotte Square, Edinburgh, EH2 4DR

 To the west end of George Street you’ll find Charlotte Square, a large area of private gardens that mirror St. Andrews Square to the east, and it’s within the surrounding buildings where you’ll find the Georgian House.

 This 18th-century townhouse was built to accommodate the wealthy Edinburgh residents who could afford to escape the dilapidated Old Town, and over the course of 170 years, 5 families called 7 Charlotte Square their home.

-Today, the house is privately owned and managed by the National Trust for Scotland who has restored the interior so that it’s identical to the layout of how it would have looked in the 1700s.
+Today, the house is privately owned and managed by the National Trust for Scotland which has restored the interior so that it’s identical to the layout of how it would have looked in the 1700s.

-Well over 40,000 visitors visit the house each year so thankfully there are plenty of tour guides on each floor to answer any questions you might have, and in fact the NTS has over 200 local volunteers who devote their time to the building.
+Well over 40,000 visitors visit the house each year so thankfully there are plenty of tour guides on each floor to answer any questions you might have, and in fact, the NTS has over 200 local volunteers who devote their time to the building.

 The house is laid out over five levels from the basement to the third floor and you’re free to head in any direction you like, but it makes sense to start at the bottom and work your way up through each floor.

 The décor and furniture on each level are stunning and a visit to The Georgian House really does give you a sensation of walking back in time as you wander through each room.